ARA Veinticinco de Mayo (V-2): History

-After a boiler room fire, the carrier was rebuilt, sold to Argentina, and renamed Veinticinco de Mayo.
+After a boiler room fire, the carrier was rebuilt at Wilton-Fijenoord, sold to Argentina, and renamed Veinticinco de Mayo.
 The Argentine Navy already operated a carrier, This ship was also a former Royal Navy Colossus class; however, Independencias catapult was not powerful enough to launch jet aircraft, while Veinticinco de Mayo had had a much more powerful catapult fitted during the Dutch rebuild.
 Independencia was decommissioned in 1970, leaving Veinticinco de Mayo as the sole remaining carrier in the Argentine fleet.
 She could carry up to 24 aircraft.

 The air group started with F9F Panthers and F9F Cougar jets and later these were replaced with A-4Q Skyhawks supported by S-2 Tracker anti-submarine warfare aircraft and Sikorsky Sea King helicopters.

 In September 1969, during the voyage of the recently bought Veinticinco de Mayo from the Netherlands, Hawker Siddeley demonstrated their Harrier GR.1 on board the carrier for a possible sale to the Argentine Navy.